-Disclaimers: This is a voluntary activity, provided as a public service.
+Disclaimers: This is a voluntary activity, provided as a public service for conversation, learning, discovery, and engagement with the fascinating evolutionary dynamics of city life in this tiny yet unique node of a world of planetary urbanization.
 Attendance is not an explicit or implicit requirement to pass any course or to achieve any particular grade.
-Attendance is at the participant's risk; all participants are advised to use appropriate caution to avoid traffic/pedestrian accidents and any other risks that may arise in an urban environment.
+Attendance is at participants' risk.
+All participants are advised to use appropriate caution to avoid traffic/pedestrian accidents and any other risks that may arise in an urban environment.

 "Once, in Helsinki, I was in a hotel where the TV had six channels.
 Five were showing made-in-Vancouver cable films, and the sixth was CNN.
 I phoned my mom and we watched CNN simultaneously.
 It sort of felt like home."